-Digging for Groundwater
+Digging for Groundwater in Texas

 More growth equals more people.
 More people bring an increased demand for water.
 Given the static state of surface water supplies, residents of the Texas Hill Country region are forced to go underground for water.
 Especially those who live beyond the Colorado River/Highland Lakes watershed and the boundaries of the Canyon Lake water supply systems.